 The area of Marliana is found where the Valdinievole meets the Pistoia Mountains, and spans from the valleys of the Vincio and Nievole rivers to the far end of the Tuscan-Emiliano Apennines.
 Mostly covered in dense chestnut trees, the hills of Marliana have many gentle slopes with vines and olive trees growing down them.
-One of the greatest features of the land here are the fruits of the forest: chestnuts and mushrooms, which the population cleverly use for creating fine delicacies, which you can taste in one of the many food festivals and in the local restaurants.

 Explore the charming town of Marliana and its ancient rural traditions (it’s worth visiting the Peasant Culture Museum to find out more) along the winding road which ascends from Seravalle Pistoiese, climbing up the woodland slopes.
 Beyond the medieval village, you can get to the town of Goraiolo which – recently built on the crossroads with the villages of Alto Pesiatino on one side and the Apennine peaks on the other – owes its recent touristic growth to its optimal position.

 Music-lovers will be particularly interested in the old organs found in several of the churches in Marliana.
 The majority were built by the two families of Pistoia Agati and Tronci, known worldwide for the way they produce instruments.